abbass-aoun/Logic-Design-lab-final-project-/README.md

 3. FSM determines switch-to-lamp mapping
 4. Logic gates activate lamps based on switch states
 5. State is stored using edge-triggered flip-flops

+---

+## Results

+The dynamic logic-based switching system was successfully implemented and tested using [insert your simulation tool, e.g., Logisim].
+All key functionalities performed as expected, including:

+-Real-time switch-to-lamp mapping based on user input configurations -Correct operation of flip-flops to store and maintain system states -Accurate state transitions within the finite state machine (FSM) -Successful simulation of lamp activation and deactivation according to the designed logic